-In most DUI or DUAC cases, Field Sobriety Testing (FST) is the primary method a police officer uses to establish probable cause.
+In most of the DUI or DUAC cases that our Mount Pleasant DUI lawyers handle, Field Sobriety Testing (FST) is the primary method a police officer uses to establish probable cause.
 Most officers use the three (3) “standardized” tests proscribed by the National Highway Traffic Safety Administration (NHTSA).
 To administer these FST’s, the officers are provided extensive training.
 However, more often than not, the officers don’t follow their training and they deviate from NHTSA standards in the administration of these tests.

 The third “standardized” test is the One-Leg Stand (“OLS”).
 During this test, the suspect is required to raise one foot off the ground, approximately 6 inches, keeping the raised foot parallel to the ground.
 The suspect must then count, “one one-thousand, two one-thousand” and so on until the officer tells him to stop.
 Little does the suspect know that the officer is actually looking to see if the suspect can hold his foot up for thirty whole seconds.
 If the suspect knew of the thirty-second requirement, the suspect may be able to prepare his balance better or may wish to refuse the test altogether.
 On top of that, police officers often deviate from the protocol and d not give the suspect all of the benefits to which the suspect is entitled.
 For example, sometimes the police do not advise the suspect to “keep his feet together,” which could actually make the test a little easier.

 Admissibility of Improperly Conducted Tests in South Carolina